tmcdo13/ISDS3105_fall18/lectures/lesson15_regression/README.md

 ### Exercise

-  - Calculate a prediction interval for the number of crimes for a day with a max temperature of 84 and no rain, and another day with max temperature 84 and 2 inches of rain.
+  - Using `fit`, calculate a prediction interval for the number of crimes for a day with a max temperature of 84 and no rain, and another day with max temperature 84 and 2 inches of rain.

   - Plot the residuals for fit2 and analyze them.
 Select 1-2 observations the particularly misbehave and think about possible causes (e.g. gameday? mardi-gras?)